MarcoPolo483/PubSec-Info-Assistant-by-Copilot/MIGRATION-TO-EVA-DA-2-PLAN.md

 ## Success Criteria

 ✅ **Complete** when:
-1. Zero references to "by-Copilot" or "by Copilot"
+1. Zero references to "" or "by Copilot"
-2. Zero references to "merge-spark-copilot" branch
+2. Zero references to "main" branch
 3. All GitHub URLs point to eva-suite/eva-da-2
 4. All documentation uses "EVA Domain Assistant 2.0" or "EVA-DA-2"
 5. CI/CD pipelines pass